phpfunk/alfred-spotify-controls/README.md

-spot repeat   ::  Toggle repeat (only available in 0.8.0 or above) spot help     ::  Open this help file spot dev      ::  My info
+spot repeat   ::  Toggle repeat (only available in 0.8.0 or above) spot help     ::  Open this help file spot dev      ::  My info spot clear    ::  Clears any artwork cache from you HDD

 Commands that also send a notification spot now      ::  Current track name, artist, album and duration (can also use i or current)